 Sales & Use Tax Exemptions: Manufacturing and research & development equipment (including computers, computer software, software-as-a-service, and testing equipment) are exempt from sales and use tax.

-Data Center Tax Exemptions: A sales tax exemption on data processing equipment and electricity used at the facility is available to data center projects investing at least $150 million over a five-year period.
+Data Center Tax Exemptions: A sales tax exemption on data processing equipment and electricity used at the facility is available to data center projects that meet an investment threshold over a five-year period.
+The threshold is determined by where the data center is located.
+Projects located in counties with a population less than 50,000 require $25 million investment, county population between 50,000 and 100,000 requires $100 million investment, and county population of 100,000 or more requires $150 million investment.
 The sales tax exemption is awarded for 25 years and can be extended to 50 years for projects investing at least $750 million.
+Projects with investment that exceeds $750 million may have the exemption awarded for up to 50 years.
 A negotiated exemption on personal property tax is also available at the discretion of the local government(s).

 Skills Enhancement Fund (SEF): This program provides reimbursable grants to businesses for costs associated with training and upgrading skills of employees.
 Grants are typically valued at up to 50% of eligible training costs over a 2-year period.